(Almost) Complete Intersection Lov\'{a}sz-Saks-Schrijver ideals and regularity of their powers: Introduction

 An ideal $I$ of a ring $R$ is said to be an almost complete intersection if the minimal number of generators of $I$ is one more than the height of $I$ along with the property that for all minimal primes $\mathfrak{p}$ of $I$ in $A$, $I_{\mathfrak{p}}$ is a complete intersection.
 In \cite{AK2021}, for $d=2$, Kumar characterizes graphs whose LSS-ideals are almost complete intersections and studies Cohen-Macaulayness of the Rees algebra of almost complete intersection LSS-ideals.
 In this article, for all $d\geq 2$, we characterize almost complete intersection LSS-ideals corresponding to trees and $C_3$-free connected unicyclic graphs (see Theorems \ref{ACI:tree}, and \ref{ACI:unicyclic}).

 Castelnuovo-Mumford regularity is an important algebraic invariant which measures the complexity of modules.
 It is well known that for any homogeneous ideal $I$, the regularity of $I^s$ is of the form $as+b$ for $s \gg 0$ and $a,b$ being non-negative constants, see \cite{CHT1999, V2000}.
 The value of $a$ is well understood in literature, whereas computing $b$ is found to be a difficult problem in general.
 For some classes of graph $G$, the regularity of binomial ideals ($L_G(2)$) and their powers are studied in \cite{AN,ANcycle,VRT2021,JAR2019,A2021reg,MM,SZ}.
 It is observed that characterizing complete intersections and almost complete intersections helps in the study of the regularity of ideals and their powers.
 In Proposition \ref{rem:CIreg}, we obtain the constant $b$ for LSS-ideals of trees and unicyclic graphs in terms of the number of vertices of the graph.
 We give a lower bound for the regularity of powers of LSS-ideals in terms of certain invariants corresponding to its induced subgraphs, see Proposition \ref{pro:ij}.
 Also, we obtain bounds for the regularity of powers of almost complete intersection LSS-ideals associated with trees, unicyclic and bicyclic graphs, see Theorems \ref{thm4:t}, and \ref{thm4:ub}.
-Some other algebraic properties looked into are the Koszulness of the quotients of LSS-ideals.

 {\bf Acknowledgement.} We thank the anonymous referee for their valuable comments and suggestions.
 The first author is financially supported by the University Grant Commission, India.
 The Core Research Grant (CRG/2023/007668) from the Science and Engineering Research Board, ANRF, India, partially supports the second author.
 The third author is financially supported by INSPIRE fellowship, DST, India.